-The technology that we now need in the home has changed as we move to an age of the smart home and office.
+The technology that we now need in the home has changed as we move to an age of the smart home and office and people search engines.
 The way of work has changed forever, and more of us than ever before now work from home or at least require a well-connected and smart home integrated office.

 Not too Many Screens Please

 There has been a trend toward having a number of screens for everything and anything in-between.
 Three positioned around the work desk, one for gaming, perhaps another in the shared spaces, and then throw one in anywhere you can put a seat.